salesforce/design-system-react/CONTRIBUTING.md

 We'll review your code, suggest any needed changes, and merge it in.
 Thank you.

+## Concepts and Best Practices
-## What we've learned about building React components for the enterprise
+#### What we've learned about building React components for the enterprise

 ### Think of others first
 - <a name="not-bootstrap" href="#not-bootstrap">#</a> **Consider your audience.** This project is not Bootstrap, and we've built [frameworks on top of Bootstrap](https://github.com/ExactTarget/fuelux).
 The primary audience for this project is software engineers yearning to easily implement the design artifact handed to them.
 Yes, contributors should over-document and explain much as you need to, but you do _not_ need to have components just work when you drop them on the page.
 Read on for more about limiting internal component state.